yuukidesu9/personmgmtapi/README.md

 # personmgmtapi
-A person management API that I made for a bootcamp.
+A person management REST API that I made for a bootcamp.
+Uses Spring Boot.